Second Corinthians

 coming of Titus.
 In one way

 this demonstrates the importance of Christian fellowship.
-God is in me, but He
+Jesus is in me, but

-is also in you if you are a believer; and just might speak through you to
+He is also in you if you are a believer; and Jesus just might speak through you

-encourage my heart.
-If I am not around you and if I do not hear what you have
+to encourage my heart.
+If I am not around you and if I do not hear what you

-to say in the Lord, then I will not gain the godly comfort or the encouragement
+have to say in the Lord, then I will not gain the godly comfort or the

-been suffering for Christ and for the gospel were not in vain.
-Remember when
+that Paul had been suffering for Christ and for the gospel were not in vain.

-joy in heaven over one sinner that repents than over ninety and nine just
+is more joy in heaven over one sinner that repents than over ninety and nine

-spiritually.
-As we follow Christ there are things that we suffer only because
+in people growing spiritually.
+As we follow Christ there are things that we

 Paul spoke of the joy that he had in seeing the spiritual progress